Eviction Lawyer DeBary, FL

 What should I do if my tenant has not paid the rent?

-Serve the tenant with a three-day notice demanding that the rent be paid or the tenant must surrender possession of the premises within three days (excluding the day of service, weekends, and holidays), unless the lease specifies a different time frame.
+Serve the tenant with a Three-Day Notice demanding payment or possession of the property within three days (excluding weekends and legal holidays), unless the lease specifies a different time frame.

 Can a tenant be evicted without cause in Florida?

-In Florida, a landlord can evict a tenant without cause only if there is no lease agreement in place or the lease is on a month-to-month basis.
-In such cases, the landlord must provide at least 30 days notice before the end of the monthly rental period.
-For tenants with a lease agreement, the landlord must have a legal cause as defined by Florida law to proceed with an eviction.
+In Florida, a landlord can evict a tenant without cause if there is no lease agreement or if the lease is on a month-to-month basis.
+The landlord must provide at least a 15-day notice before the end of the monthly rental period.
+For tenants with a lease agreement, legal cause is required to proceed with an eviction.

-How long does an eviction take?
+How long does the eviction process take in DeBary?

-The duration of an eviction in Florida can vary depending on whether it is contested or uncontested.
+The duration varies.
 Uncontested evictions can be completed in as little as three to four weeks.
-However, if the eviction is contested, it can take longer, typically several months, depending on the specifics of the case and court schedules.
+Contested evictions may take longer, typically several months, depending on the specifics of the case and court schedules.

 Can I remove a tenant myself?

-What if a tenant doesn’t vacate after a three-day notice?
+What if a tenant doesn’t vacate after a Three-Day Notice?

 Choose Kelley, Grant & Tanis Law for Your DeBary Eviction Case

-Effective legal representation is crucial in eviction proceedings, and Kelley, Grant & Tanis Law offers specialized, local expertise in DeBary property law.
+Effective legal representation is crucial in eviction proceedings.
+Kelley, Grant & Tanis Law offers specialized, local expertise in DeBary property law.
+As members of the Florida Bar Association, we focus on real estate law, estate planning, and title insurance.
 Our personalized approach ensures the protection of your property investments and rights as a landlord.
-Contact us at 1-877-871-8300 to see how we can help.

-Eviction Laws DeBary, FL
+Eviction Laws in DeBary, FL

 Eviction laws in DeBary are governed by Florida state law.
+Landlords must adhere to specific legal procedures outlined in Chapter 83 of the Florida Statutes:

 - Notice Requirements: Landlords are required to provide tenants with a written notice before eviction procedures can start.

-- Procedure: There is a strict legal process for eviction that must be followed, including filing the appropriate paperwork with the court and possibly attending a hearing.
+- Legal Procedure: There is a strict legal process for eviction that must be followed, including filing the appropriate paperwork with the court and possibly attending a hearing.

 About DeBary City